nagyist/tao-user-guide/src/interactions/associate-interaction.md

 **Step 6:** In the Properties Panel, check the box instructing to *Shuffle Answers*.

 This will help disguise the matched pairs entered in for the question.
-If this is not clicked, how you've entered the tiles in will be how they will appear to the test-taker.
+If this is not clicked, how you've entered the tiles in will be how they will appear to the Test-taker.

 <div class="hidden-video">
 [![Associate Step 7](http://img.youtube.com/vi/gePcS1b0Hpk/0.jpg)](http://www.youtube.com/watch?v=gePcS1b0Hpk)